wmconnolly/100-days-of-code/log.md

 - The `package` _is_ the orientation around creating objects

 **Thoughts:** Currently mulling over the thought that Python spoils developers with it's dynamic lists, and list comprehension syntax.
 Highly interested to see whether `Go` has an approach, or if I'll just have to get used to the array / slice structures; which would be a net-good thing.
 Really enjoying learning this language

+## Day 5, October 7, 2019

+**Today's Progress:** Relatively minimal today in terms of topics covered, but the syntax felt like it's actually starting to soak-in.
+Looked at the `map` associative data type, and the `range` iterator.
+Unless there's another iterator which will pop-up later, it looks as if `Go` has _one_ loop, and iterator keyword.
+Simple, nice.
+A few observations from today:

+- to initialize slices and maps, we primarily use the `make` keyword.
+Haven't seen Arrays made with make, and contain its defined length inside `[]`
+- the `:=` syntax is _only used_ when initialising a variable. **Should** be, and is, obvious; but really started to feel the truth of it in my fingers for first time
+- `range` returns the index of the iterable first, values second.
+If index isn't needed, use the `_` ignore var.
+With maps, we easily have choice of key/value or just key
+- `map` has typed keys AND values.
+Ridgid typing, but I can picture the saved confusion of trying to pin-point what 'xyz' is at any given point -- we'll know, becuase we've typed it that way.

+  **Thoughts:** It's super easy to become distracted with tooling, but with _just_ enough discipline, the attention paid to refining it is high-value...
+In Vim, I can now run my little sandbox `main.go` via a simple `<leader>r` -- rock on.